 - to promote the Olympic Movement.

 Fundraising is done via a wide range of corporate and public functions held in the four years between each summer Olympic Games.
-NSW began fundraisng for the 2016 Team again in the second half of the quadrennium from 2014.
+NSW will begin fundraisng for the 2020 Team again in the second half of the quadrennium from 2018.

 Promoting the Olympic Movement is a continuing process, strongly linked through education.